njonsson/cape/README.markdown

     require 'cape'

     Cape do
-      # Create Capistrano recipes for the Rake task 'foo' or for the tasks in a
+      # Create Capistrano recipes for the Rake task 'foo' or for the tasks in the
       # 'foo' namespace.
       mirror_rake_tasks :foo